Wolf Howling Experience – Hammock Nights

 We also provide a backpack, but note that you will have to carry your own backpack of at least 15 kg.

-• Take a train from Stockholm or Arlanda airport to Köping station, a 1 hour 20 minutes journey.
-We'll meet you at Köping station and take you to the wolf territory.
+• Take a train from Stockholm or Arlanda to Köping (about 1h 20m).
+We meet you at Köping station at 12:00 and bring you back to Köping at 12:00 on Day 3.

 • We have organised wolf tracking trips in Sweden since 2005, collaborating with the Scandinavian Wolf Project and local county board rangers.
-This guarantees an authentic experience while at the same time contributing to nature conservation.
+This helps ensure an authentic experience while supporting conservation work.

-By choosing this adventure, you actively contribute to conservation through our Save the Forest Fund and you will also support the local economy.
-We share your commitment to preserving nature and rewilding the environment.
-You can read more about our conservation efforts here.
+By joining this trip, you also contribute through our Save the Forest Fund and support the local economy.
+Read more about our conservation efforts here.

 Listen to our sound recordings of howling wolves